LucasDelfino92/morrowindsharp/main2.md

 - On MO2 installation, check the following options in the FOMOD installer:
   - [X] Ashfall

-> ℹ️ Note that this mod includes its own compatible version of **Morrowind Anti-Cheese**, meaning you should uninstall the version listed earlier.
+> ℹ️ This mod includes its own compatible version of **Morrowind Anti-Cheese**, meaning you should uninstall the version listed earlier.

-> ℹ️ Certain Morrowind Code Patch options are recommended for use with this mod.
-Instructions will be given in the [**Additional MCP Patches**](main.md#additional-mcp-patches) section.
+> ℹ️ This mod comes with recommended Morrowind Code Patch options, [**available here**](main.md#additional-mcp-patches).

 [**Economy Adjuster Adjustments**](https://www.nexusmods.com/morrowind/mods/47130)
 Increases the penalties for crime.
 For use with **BTB's Game Improvements**.